Home Contents Bike Park Bar Lounge Library Office Notice Board

 In memory of a good friend, Douglas George Bailey who passed away Sept 2008.
+Written by Bill Phelps and originally printed in the VMCC journal of October 1966.
+Updated June 2009.

 DOUG BAILEY AND HIS END TO END ON A VETERAN

-The run from John O’Groats to Lands End was quite popular before 1911, record times were set up for sidecar machines and for solos.
-The last record was made by a Welsh schoolmaster, Ivan Hart-Davies, who took a 1911 Triumph 3 1/2 h.p. over the route in 29 hours 12 minutes.
+Ivan Beauclerk Hart-Davies made several successful attempts on the record from 1909 to 1911 riding Triumph motorcycles.
+The very last record was made by him when he took a 1911 Triumph 3 1/2 h.p. over the route in 29 hours 12 minutes.
 The R.A.C. then decided that these feats were becoming dangerous to the public, and so declared that they would not recognise any further attempts to bring down the record.

 The run started on Tuesday morning, August 30th, 1966, at 8.18 a.m.
 It was misty and raining.
 25 miles out the engine of the Triumph seized.
 A big end.
 Retracing steps to Wick an engineering firm kindly obliged to repair the big end.
 Six hours cleaning the crank pin and making a new bush using the metal out of the old bush.
 Cost 3~/-.